d3clane/Differentiator/README.md

 ## Simplifying the tree

-As you may already mentioned tree seems to be really bulky and there could be unnecessary nodes.
-Tree looks like this because, for example, $d(x^n) = n * x^(n - 1)$ and my program doesn't calculate $n - 1$ on stage of differentiating.
+As you may already mentioned the tree seems to be really bulky and there could be unnecessary nodes.
+The tree looks like this because, for example, $d(x^n) = n * x^(n - 1)$ and my program doesn't calculate $n - 1$ on stage of differentiating.
 So, there's stage of simplifying for this cases.

 Things that are simplified:
 - Calculating constants which contain only number values.
 So, any subtree which consists only of constants would be merged in one node.